Teuvo Ahti

-Teuvo ("Ted") Tapio Ahti (born 1934) is a Finnish botanist and lichenologist.
-He has had a long career at the University of Helsinki that started in 1963, and then following his retirement in 1997, at the Botanical Museum of the Finnish Museum of Natural History.
-Known as a specialist of the lichen family Cladoniaceae, Ahti has published more than 280 scientific publications.
-A Festschrift was dedicated to him in 1994, and in 2000 he was awarded the prestigious Acharius Medal for lifetime contributions to lichenology.
+Teuvo "Ted" Tapio Ahti (born 14 June 1934) is a Finnish botanist and lichenologist who has made significant contributions to the taxonomy and biogeography of lichens.
+Known particularly for his work on the lichen family Cladoniaceae, he has had a long career at the University of Helsinki beginning in 1963, and following his retirement in 1997, has continued his research at the Botanical Museum of the Finnish Museum of Natural History.
+His research output spans more than seven decades, comprising over 450 scientific publications across lichenology, mycology, and botanical science.